westpoint-robotics/os-setup/ubuntu14.md

 Below are the setup instructions to follow once you have a clean install of Ubuntu 14.04

+#### 1. Instal helper applications and software
+- `sudo apt-get install meld minicom ant git gitk gksu openssh-server terminator gparted`

-#### 1. Change computer name (If the computer name and user name are not already set to the below values):
+#### 2. Change computer name (If the computer name and user name are not already set to the below values):
 - `gksu gedit /etc/hosts`
 - `gksu gedit /etc/hostname`
 - Change computer name to roslabxx where xx is the laptop number